elmtree-askmo/cloudcannon-app/content/learn/psychology/how-do-emotions-interact-with-memory-particularly-in-emotional-memory.md

 url: /learn/psychology/questions/how-do-emotions-interact-with-memory-particularly-in-emotional-memory
 score: -1.0
 related_article1:
-    id: 164481
+    id: 164498
-    title: How did Patient HM contribute to our understanding of memory?
+    title: >-
+        What are the effects of brain damage on memory, and what rehabilitation strategies are available?
     subject: Psychology
-    url: /learn/psychology/questions/how-did-patient-hm-contribute-to-our-understanding-of-memory
+    url: /learn/psychology/questions/what-are-the-effects-of-brain-damage-on-memory-and-what-rehabilitation-strategies-are-available
 related_article2:
-    id: 164503
+    id: 164480
-    title: What is the impact of memory loss on identity, and what coping mechanisms are available?
+    title: >-
+        What are the neurological causes of amnesia?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-impact-of-memory-loss-on-identity-and-what-coping-mechanisms-are-available
+    url: /learn/psychology/questions/what-are-the-neurological-causes-of-amnesia
 related_article3:
-    id: 164481
+    id: 164499
-    title: How did Patient HM contribute to our understanding of memory?
+    title: >-
+        How are learning processes related to memory consolidation?
     subject: Psychology
-    url: /learn/psychology/questions/how-did-patient-hm-contribute-to-our-understanding-of-memory
+    url: /learn/psychology/questions/how-are-learning-processes-related-to-memory-consolidation
 related_article4:
-    id: 164490
+    id: 164485
-    title: Which brain structures are primarily involved in memory processing?
+    title: >-
+        What are the key findings from studies on explicit memory?
     subject: Psychology
-    url: /learn/psychology/questions/which-brain-structures-are-primarily-involved-in-memory-processing
+    url: /learn/psychology/questions/what-are-the-key-findings-from-studies-on-explicit-memory
 related_article5:
-    id: 164501
+    id: 164493
-    title: What are the current trends in memory research, particularly in neuroimaging studies?
+    title: >-
+        What diagnostic techniques are used for memory disorders?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-current-trends-in-memory-research-particularly-in-neuroimaging-studies
+    url: /learn/psychology/questions/what-diagnostic-techniques-are-used-for-memory-disorders
 ---

 &nbsp;